-- 1. study the development of British drama up till the modern times through a detailed analysis of texts with an emphasis on significant playwrights. - 2. get acquainted with general trends in British literature over the ages. - 3. explore the texts by understanding the social and political environment surrounding them. - 4. understand how the written text can be performed.
+- i. study the development of British drama up till the modern times through a detailed analysis of texts with an emphasis on significant playwrights. - ii. get acquainted with general trends in British literature over the ages. - iii. explore the texts by understanding the social and political environment surrounding them. - iv. understand how the written text can be performed.

-Learning Outcomes:

-At the end of the course the student will:
+Learning Outcomes: At the end of the course the student will:

-- 1. Understand plays both as literature and performative texts. - 2.
-Come to understand the relation between literary texts and social environment. - 3. sharpen students' ability for critical reasoning and analytical thinking.
+- i. understand plays both as literature and performative texts. - ii. come to understand the relation between literary texts and social environment. - iii. attain a heightened ability for critical reasoning and analytical thinking.